 1 bunch of asparagus (from Freitas Farms, Middleborough MA)

-1 lb fresh Scallops (Jordan Brothers Seafood, Brockton MA)
+1 lb fresh Scallops (from Jordan Brothers Seafood, Brockton MA)

 From the pantry: